My Endless Journey

 In June 2015, I participated in a five-day human dissection workshop at Imperial College London.
 It was led by Julian Baker, an expert in the fascia.
 This intensive hands-on practical course re-affirmed for me that the make-up of the human body is much more complex that textbooks would have us believe.

 For me, seeing “the real thing” was an eye-opener and made me believe even more that gentle work on the body to create a change is really what I want to do from now on.

 Today, I perform home visits around Knightsbridge and South Kensington areas.
-I also enjoy my freelance work at KX gym and spa in Chelsea and I run my practice at the Grove Neighbourhood Centre in Hammersmith.
+I also do freelance work at KX gym and spa in Chelsea and I run my practice at the Grove Neighbourhood Centre in Hammersmith.
 Primarily, my treatments include oil massage, MLD, and The Bowen Technique.

 I’m pleased that my deep-tissue massage treatments have helped so many people recover from all sorts of injuries, aches, and pains over the years.
 But today, with the knowledge that I’ve gained from my latest studies, I feel that a gentler approach is more appropriate because it works in harmony with the body as opposed to against it.
 It’s the direction we are taking throughout the industry.